alaminShaheen/TailorCV/README.md

 ## TailorCV

-[TailorCV](https://tailor-cv-azure.vercel.app/) is a fullstack application for creating tailored resumes using AI
+[TailorCV](https://tailor-cv-azure.vercel.app/) is a fullstack application for creating job tailored resumes using AI

 ## :pancakes: Technology Stack